 It’s okay to make mistakes…

-Learn to Handle Fear
+Learn to Handle Fear in Optimal Ways

-Spend time learning how to handle the following types of fear:
+With that in mind, spend some time learning how to handle the following types of fear:

-- Fear of criticism
+- The fear of criticism

-- Fear of failure
+- The fear of failure

-- Fear of success
+- The fear of success

-- Fear of making mistakes
+- The fear of making mistakes

-- Fear of uncertainty
+- The fear of uncertainty

 Preparation and Attention to Detail

-Be mindful of the moment, and pay attention to the process of how you’re doing things.
-Also be mindful of the results you get from doing these things and how this effects and influences the things around you.
+Be mindful of the moment, and pay attention to how you’re doing and going about things.
+Also, be mindful of the results you get from doing these things and how this effects and influences the things around you.

 Examine Your Limiting Beliefs

 One way to overcome your limiting beliefs is to begin questioning the validity of each belief.
-Actually spend time throwing doubts upon these beliefs by asking yourself:
+Actually, spend time throwing doubts upon these beliefs by asking yourself:

 What belief is causing me to feel embarrassed?